Edirom/meigarage/README.md

 You can also get the development version from DockerHub with `docker pull edirom/meigarage:dev`.

 ### available parameters

-* **WEBSERVICE_URL** : The full URL of the RESTful *web service*.
-This is relevant for the *web client* (aka the GUI) if you are running the docker container on a different port or with a different URL.

 * **-v** Stylesheet paths : The local path to the stylesheets and sources can be mounted to /usr/share/xml/tei/ using the --volume parameter, using e.g.  `-v /your/path/to/Stylesheets:/usr/share/xml/tei/stylesheet \
     -v /your/path/to/TEI/P5:/usr/share/xml/tei/odd`